IceCodedCoffee/asp.net-mvc5-playground/[16] AdvancedRouting/AdvancedRouting/App_Data/ReadmePractice.txt

 9. Redirect the request to /Home/UrlsAndActions to /Home/Index using the action name alone.

 10. Redirect the request to /Home/UrlsAndActions to /Home/Index/Id using an anonymous type.

+11. Generate an outgoing URL /App/{action} using the route name.